Pythack/prime_numbers/README.md

 * Open the directory in the command prompt or in the powershell.
 * Execute this command: `python program.py`

-# Functionality explanation
+# Functionalities
-The programm will calculate the prime numbers with the previously calculated prime numbers.
+The program will calculate the prime numbers with the previously calculated prime numbers.
 It will restart at the same number he finished with.
-All program by me, except the modules.

 # test.py
 The test.py program can test individually a number, and tells you if it is a prime number.